 Before you declare there's nothing to fret about and that you're not putting your customers' payment card data at risk because you're a small business, consider the following statistics:

 - According to small-business financing provider Balboa Capital Group, 18 percent of businesses with fewer than 250 employees experienced a cyber-attack in 2011.
 This number doubled to 36 percent in 2014.

 - The latest report by Verizon on PCI compliance highlights PwC research findings of an alarming increase in data breach cases, estimated at an average of 66 percent per year since 2009.

 - Smart Card Alliance reveals that together the Home Depot and Target data breaches have cost credit unions and members nearly 100 million dollars in the last year.

-Judging from these figures, you might conclude that small and medium-sized enterprises (SMEs) are probably scrambling in panic over the thought of data breaches.
+Judging from these figures, you might conclude that small and medium-sized enterprises (SMEs) are probably scrambling in a panic over the thought of data breaches.
 If fraudsters can fool the big guy, surely small businesses are more likely to be vulnerable, right?

 It turns out, this isn't the case.
 In 2014, the same year data breaches were happening left and right, a survey revealed that SMEs underestimated the threat of cyber attacks.
 A whopping 82 percent of SMEs declared they weren't worried about the attacks because they didn't have anything worth stealing.

 To address the growing threat of data breach among payment cards, the Payment Card Industry Data Security Standard (PCI DSS) was drafted.